 With that, he lifted her back onto the horse without replacing her gag and bonds, and led it across the swift-running stream.
 The horse’s hoof slipped on the moss on the bank and it was all Brìghde could do to hold her seat whilst the four men and their beasts navigated into the stream.

 Brìghde knew where they were.
-She had played here endlessly with her brothers during her childhood and adolescence and was fairly certain of the terrain.
+She had played here endlessly with her brothers during her childhood and was fairly certain of the terrain.
 Ever being one to turn a situation to her own advantage, she did not doubt her ability to do so now.
 The question was if she could think of it quickly enough.

 “If I told you where we are and how to get to the nearest town away from the kirk, would you believe me?”